FlatFilers/platform-sdk-starter/docs/Expression.md

 )
 ```

-note, when used in a `validate` function, `VWhen` instead of `EWhen` must be used.  `VWhen` returns a function that accepts a value and calls the validate function on the expression, making `Val()` a valid way of accessing the argument for `validate`.
+note, when used in a `validate` function, `ValidateVWhen` instead of `When` must be used.  `ValidateWhen` returns a function that accepts a value and calls the validate function on the expression, making `Val()` a valid way of accessing the argument for `validate`.

 # GroupByField
 ```